lagun4/smagotcha.net/_posts/2019-05-01-The-Phone-Wave.md

 In April 2018 I visited Vietnam for a one-month backpacking trip.
 During my journey I was again confronted by the many travelers who navigated themselves with their mobiles.
 I also relied on my own smartphone but this time I myself was among these hostel lobby guests who were all sitting next to each other so anonymously.
 It took a few hostels more to realize how comfortable I had felt the year before in Portugal when I didn't have a phone.

 I wanted to come up with something.
 How could people could use their smartphone more consciously?
-I like my smartphone so demonizing it would have been a deal braker...
+I like my smartphone so demonizing it would have been a deal breaker...